How Physics Textbooks Embed Meaning in the Equals Sign: Conclusions

 Future work in this area could proceed along multiple lines.
 First, instructor discourse surrounding use of symbols during classroom practice could be investigated.
 Such work would identify how instructors attend to the conceptual meanings of symbols, with practical implications for instruction.
-Alternately, student articulations of meaning while solving problems could yield insight into their conceptual understanding and models of physics principles, analogous with recent work on symbolic forms, (e.g. Kuo \textit{et al.}), \cite{kh2013}.
+Alternately, student articulations of meaning while solving problems could yield insight into their conceptual understanding and models of physics principles, analogous with recent work on symbolic forms, (e.g. Kuo \textit{et al.}),~\cite{kh2013}.
 Finally, physics \textit{practitioner} use (in, for example, research presentations) could be analyzed, similar to the work of Burton~\cite{Burton2000} to understand how articulations of concepts and meaning are used in communications between experts.
+Such articulations could then be compared to the articulations presented in instructional materials.